asdvfghg/ClassBD/readme.md

 - Full Code
 - Detailed Readme

+## Updates
+07/31/2024: We have uploaded four neural network files, BDCNN.py, BDMobileNet.py, BDResNet.py, BDTransformer.py, and related ClassBD files for reference.
+The input signal should be split to (B, 1, 2048).

 ## Citing
 If you find this repo useful for your research, please consider citing it: